image

 So obviously, you guys have hit that 1 quarter ahead of time.

-Yes, Elyse.
-So thank you for pointing that out.
+Yes, Elyse, so thank you for pointing that out.
 It's really the effort by our colleagues.
 Our colleagues have worked extremely hard on this.
-Overall, as we have -- as a collective group, as a leadership team in terms of driving and focus on this.
+Overall, as we have -- as a collective group, as a leadership team in terms of driving and focused on this.
 So as you know, it has been something a topic of conversation that's happened historically.

 Operator